airpair/mongodb-advanced-administration-mon-and-backup/post.md

 1. **Cost.**  This system could end up costing a lot of money, especially as you must make sure the MongoDB instances are provisioned so they can keep up with the instances in your datacenter.
 2. **Security.**  You must maintain a secure connection to the cloud provider as replication in MongoDB occurs without encryption.
 3. **Bandwidth.**  You must have enough bandwidth to be able to keep this data set in sync or it will quickly become useless, requiring manual intervention.
 4. **Time.**  It will in all likelihood take a lot of time to maintain, especially if members in the cloud fall out of sync and a manual re-sync operation is required.
+Additionally maintaining a separate cloud infrastructure and the connection to it requires time from the team.

 It can look like the costs outweigh the benefits by sheer numbers, but let's be fair those two benefits are really big benefits.
 What got me to give up a hybrid cloud was when we used this technique with a sharded cluster.